Legionella: Chlorine dioxide

+Since chlorine dioxide stays as a gas, it is easier for it to enter microorganisms to disrupt their internal functions.
+It works better than chlorine when it comes to disrupting biofilms and is effective across a wider pH range.
+Testing has demonstrated that low levels of chlorine dioxide reduced Legionella bacteria to undetectable levels in 6 days; however, its effectiveness can be reduced when amoebae are present.
+It is also not widely distributed in water systems due to concerns regarding its toxicity, unpleasant odors, and harmful byproducts, as stated above, that it can create.

+Monochloramine is an alternative.
+It is created by mixing chlorine and ammonia and valued for its stability and ability to penetrate biofilms better than chlorine.
+Like chlorine and chlorine dioxide, monochloramine is approved by the U.S. Environmental Protection Agency as a primary potable water disinfectant.
+Environmental Protection Agency registration requires a biocide label, which lists toxicity and other data required for all registered biocides.

+It does work slower than chlorine and requires precise chemical management due to concerns for toxicity.

-Ultraviolet
+Ultraviolet light

 Ultraviolet light, in the range of 200 to 300 nm, can inactivate Legionella.
 According to a review by the US EPA, three-log (99.9%) inactivation can be achieved with a dose of less than 7 mJ/cm2.

 Biomonitoring

 A Legionella-specific aptamer has been discovered and in 2022 was developed into an assay for detecting to a limit of 104.3 cells/mL with no processing steps.

 European standards

 Several European countries established the European Working Group for Legionella Infections to share knowledge and experience about monitoring potential sources of Legionella.
 The working group has published guidelines about the actions to be taken to limit the number of colony-forming units (that is, live bacteria that are able to multiply) of Legionella per litre: